11/6/2024

 Operator

-We'll go next to Wes Coladay with Baird.
+We'll go next to Wes Colliday with Baird.
 Please go ahead.

 speaker

 Hey, everyone.
-Can you just be comment on the guidance?
-I mean, you had some segments that you were just taking up last quarter.
+Can you give me a comment on the guidance?
+I mean, you had some segments you were just taking up last quarter.
 Now they're coming down.
-It seems like it's a lot of expense related, but how hard are those line items to forecast?
+It seems like it's a lot of expense related.
+But I mean, how hard are those line items to forecast?
 I'm just having a hard time understanding why we're bouncing around so much on a business that is pretty resilient, sticky business.

 speaker